ccfelius/crypto/README.md

-# crypto
-Cryptography and Exercises
+# Cryptography
+Repository where several cypers are coded in python

+## Ciphers
+* Ceasar Cipher